Pumpkin Cream Cheese Muffins

 I digress.
 Back to the food.
 I think pretty much any dessert could be made 10 times better by adding a cream cheese filling or layer.
 Cupcakes?
 Check.
 Pie?
 Check.
 French Toast Casserole?
 Check.
 These pumpkin cream cheese muffins?
 Double check.
 Tender, super tall muffin, with sweetened cream cheese in the middle means there is never a boring bite.
 And of COURSE there’s streusel on top.
 Seriously what is the point of a muffin without streusel?

 How to make Pumpkin Cream Cheese Muffins

-UPDATE!
 I’ve learned a lot about muffin baking in the 7 years since I published this post!
 Here are my best muffin tips for the TALLEST, domiest (that’s a word right?), dreamiest bakery style muffins of your life.
 You can make incredible muffins at home, I promise!
+These tips can be applied to any muffin recipe.
 Here are the secrets: